mpv-player/mpv/DOCS/man/options.rst

                    or ``--vo=libmpv`` (iOS 9.0 and up)
     :videotoolbox-copy: copies video back into system RAM (macOS 10.8 or iOS 9.0 and up)
     :vaapi:     requires ``--vo=gpu``, ``--vo=vaapi`` or ``--vo=dmabuf-wayland`` (Linux only)
-    :vaapi-copy: copies video back into system RAM (Linux with some GPUs only)
+    :vaapi-copy: copies video back into system RAM (Linux with some GPUs or Windows)
     :nvdec:     requires ``--vo=gpu`` (Any platform CUDA is available)
     :nvdec-copy: copies video back to system RAM (Any platform CUDA is available)
     :drm:       requires ``--vo=gpu`` (Linux only)